israelgreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write ascript that changes the owner of the file hello to betty write a script that creates an empty file called hello write a script that adds execut permissions to the owner of the file hello write a script that adds execute permission to the owner of hello
+write ascript that changes the owner of the file hello to betty write a script that creates an empty file called hello write a script that adds execut permissions to the owner of the file hello write a script that adds multple permissions